laere/data-structures-and-algorithm-notes/README.md

 <h2>Linked List</h2>
 A single chain of nodes.
 Head pointer(first node).
 Tail pointer(last node).
 Operations(add, remove, find, enumerate).
 Head/Tail initial value = null.

+<h4>Singly Linked list</h4>
+      Each node has a single link to another node.
+Works great when you only need forward access to the nodes.
+<h4>Doubly Linked list</h4>
+      Contains two pointers, one to the next node and one to the previous node.

       public void AddFirst(LinkedListNode<T> node) {
             //save off the head node
             LinkedListNode<T> temp = Head;